Changes to quarantine requirements

-Repatriation travellers - Email QuarantineAssistance@health.gov.au within 14 days of leaving quarantine.
+Repatriation travellers - Flexible payment options are available, if you are unable to pay the full amount by the due date.
+Email QuarantineAssistance@health.gov.au within 14 days of leaving quarantine.

 Non Repatriation travellers - You will need to call the number on your invoice to discuss and arrange payment options.
 Low income earners are also able to use flexible payment options.

 Fee reduction and exemption programs managed by other States and Territories do not apply to quarantine at the Centre for National Resilience at Howard Springs.